ihnokim/codepack/README.rst

   $ pip install codepack

+This will install CodePack with minimal dependencies.
+You can activate full features by using :code:`pip install codepack[all]` command.

 If you want to try sample apps provided in `apps <https://github.com/ihnokim/codepack/tree/master/apps>`_, you need to install additional packages.

 .. code-block::

-  $ pip install codepack jupyter uvicorn[standard] fastapi
+  $ pip install codepack[all] jupyter uvicorn[standard] fastapi

 To run unit tests, use following commands.